Sustainable fashion and Climate Change

 There was handmade jewellery galore too with pretty necklaces and bracelets displayed artfully on a table.

-The bazaar also sold preloved clothes that were donated by Sunway Students during the week-long collection drive held by SIBS in May.
+The bazaar also sold preloved clothes that were donated by Sunway students during the week-long collection drive held by SIBS in collaboration with Sunway Student Volunteers (SSV) in May.
 Out of the approximately 700 items that were collected during the drive, 300 of the highest quality clothes were professionally cleaned by SIBS to be sold in the bazaar to encourage thrifting among Sunway students.
 Judging by the number of people that gravitated towards the bazaar, it is safe to say that SIBS accomplished that goal!
+Meanwhile, the remaining clothes and money accumulated from the collection drive were donated to the Tzu Chi Foundation, a charitable organization.

 Adjacent to the bazaar was the ‘E-Couture’ design competition where people could vote for their favourite creative and sustainable outfit out of the five options, all of which were made by talented Sunway students.